clearhaus/gateway-api-docs/website/content/gateway/api_reference/resources/authorizations/authorizations.md

 {{% description_term %}}initiator {{% regex %}}(cardholder|merchant){{% /regex %}}{{% /description_term %}}

 {{% description_details %}}The initiator of the authorization.
 An authorization is initiated by the cardholder if the cardholder decided the transaction should be created.
 This is regardless of whether a stored payment credential is being used.
-For compliance reasons there should be a previous approved transaction (for the combination of card and merchant) where `credential_on_file=store` before `initiator` may be `merchant`.
+For compliance reasons there should be a previously approved transaction (for the combination of card and merchant) where `credential_on_file=store` before `initiator` may be `merchant`.

 Default:
 - `merchant`, if the authorization is subsequent-in-series (`cardholder` is invalid),